 From that minute Timothy suspected his new bro’ wasn’t whom he says he was, his mother didn’t show signs of pregnancy and the baby arrived on the doorstep.
 Like any great spy, Timothy lays out some traps and he laid in wait, waiting for ‘baby talk’ and his suspicions came true.
 Boss Baby (his actual name)reluctantly decides to reveal his identity, he’s middle management for Baby Corp and he’s here to stop puppies stealing the love from his infant ‘comrades’.
 Now get him a Tuna Sushi and an Espresso.

 Boss Baby‘s first problem is its source, the Marla Frazzee book.
-This is an award winning which we’re not criticising, it’s the fact an 87 minute movies has been made from a book that’s only 40 pages long.
+This is an award-winning which we’re not criticising, it’s the fact an 87 minute movies have been made from a book that’s only 40 pages long.
 Already the movie is overstretched you wonder if the new material shoehorned to expand the movie is the political satire to home in on the parents.
 Alienating the movie’s actual demographic.

 | Paul Devine